dboltovskyi/sdl_atf/README.md

 ## Run:

 ```
-./start.sh [SDL] TEST [OPTIONS]...
+./start.sh TEST [OPTIONS]...
 ```

-- [SDL] - path to SDL binaries
 - TEST - test target, could be one of the following:
   - test script
   - test set
   - folder with test scripts
 - [OPTIONS] - options supported by ATF:
   - --sdl-core         - path to SDL binaries
+  - --config           - name of configuration
   - --sdl-api          - path to SDL APIs
-  - --report-path      - path to report and logs
+  - --report           - path to report and logs
+  - --parallels        - force to use parallels
   - -j|--jobs n        - number of jobs to start ATF in parallels
   - --third-party str  - path to SDL third party
   - --atf-ts str       - path to ATF test scripts
-  - --parallels        - force to use parallels
   - --tmp              - path to temporary folder used by parallels
-  - --config           - name of the configuration
+  - --remote           - force to use remote connection mode

 In case if folder is specified:
    - only scripts which name starts with number will be taken into account (e.g. 001, 002 etc.)